varunsahu258/DBMS-PROJECT/readme.md

 ### 📌 Submitted to:

-**Dr. Dhrumil Shah**
+**Dr. Shruti Sharma**
-Faculty – Department of Artificial Intelligence and Data Science
+Faculty – School Of Technology Management and Engineering
 NMIMS, Indore Campus

 ---